 Journaling can be essential for interaction between you and your students, especially in a web-based course.
 Student entries and your comments can help build rapport and create a healthy intellectual exchange.

 A student can make a comment after you comment on an entry to continue the conversation.
-Students cannot make comments on another student’s journal entry, even if you made the journal public.
-Students can only comment on another student’s entry when they are members of the same group.
+Students can't make comments on another student’s journal entry, even if you made the journal public.
+Students can only comment on another student’s entry when they're members of the same group.
 For group journals, you and all group members are allowed to make comments on individual entries.

 - On the Journals listing page, select a journal title.

 - Select the journal entry to view by selecting the user’s name in the list in the sidebar.
 The user's journal entry opens in the content frame.

 - Select Comment below the user’s entry and type a comment.

 - Select Add.

 - To view all comments, select the numbered Comments link.

 You can edit basic properties of a journal topic, including the name, instructions, availability, and some settings.
 You can also edit any user's journal entries, and delete journal topics and comments.

 On the Journals page, access a journal's menu and select Edit.
 Make your changes and select Submit.